masud2005/1st-Assignment-Typscript/README.md

 #### When to use what?

-- Use **interface** if you're only defining object shapes.
+- Use **interface** when you only need to define the structure of an object.
-- Use **type** when working with unions, tuples, or need advanced combinations.
+- Use **type** when you need more power—like creating union types, tuples, or working with primitives.

+So, if you’re building something like a user profile or an API response, interfaces are a great choice.
+If you're combining multiple types or doing advanced type operations, type aliases give you more flexibility.

 ---

 ### 2. Example of **union** and **intersection** types in TypeScript

-There are two main ways to combine types in TypeScript:
+TypeScript gives us two powerful ways to combine multiple types:

 - **Union type (`|`)** means a value can be one of several types.

 - **Intersection type (`&`)** means a value has all properties from multiple types.

+Let’s break this down with examples.

 #### Union Type Example:
 ```ts